kylup/pwr/apps.md

   report Immigration and Customs Enforcement (ICE) activity with just two taps on their phone.

-  CAUTION - We have be made aware of malicious entities trying to harm people by posting fake downloads and source code.
-DO NOT download ICEBlock from anywhere except the Apple AppStore (from the website).
+  CAUTION - (From the website) We have be made aware of malicious entities trying to harm people by posting fake downloads and source code.
+DO NOT download ICEBlock from anywhere except the Apple AppStore.

 * [coqui](https://juntospodemos.life/en)